BCG-X-Official/facet/sphinx/source/tutorials.rst

 .. raw:: html

-    <p>Get started exploring the tutorial below by clicking on the section links,
+    <p>Start exploring the tutorial below by clicking on the section links,
     deepen your understanding by reading the associated GAMMA Scope article (click here), and explore/download the notebook for yourself here:
     <a href="https://mybinder.org" target="_blank">